 Invest in a safe

-In addition to a normal safe, you should invest in a gun safe for any firearms you own.
+In addition to a normal safe, you should invest in a long gun safe or a handgun safe for any firearms you own.
 A gun safe helps keep your guns out of the wrong hands so that no one in your home is injured, but it also makes it harder for someone to steal them.

 We still recommend getting a monitored security system from a company like Frontpoint, but if that isn’t an option for you right now, follow the tips above to keep your home and your valuables safer.